jbroadway/docs/docs/2022.1/studio/how-tos/props/how-to-add-props-to-a-set.md

 # How to add props to a set

-Flipside Studio lets you customize your sets by adding your own props to them.
-Here's how.
+Flipside Studio lets you customize your sets by adding your own props.
+Here's how:

 **Step 1.** Press the menu button on either controller and choose **Props** from the main menu.